hydrology

 THE AVERAGE FLOW

-The average flow of the river is 130 cubic meters per second (m3 / s) but it can reach 1240 m3 / s during flooding and drop as low as 11 m3 / s in summer.
+The average flow of the river is 130 cubic meters per second (m3 / s) but it can reach 1240 m3 / s during the flooding season and drop as low as 11 m3 / s in summer.

 Its name «Chaudière»

-It originates from the spray at the bottom of the falls, which looks like steam escaping from a boiler of boiling water.
+It originates from the spray at the bottom of the falls, which looks like steam escaping from a boiler full of boiling water.

 ARCHEOLOGY